open-telemetry/opentelemetry-specification/specification/api-metrics.md

 Semantically, metric events from Measure instruments are independent, meaning they cannot be combined naturally, as with Counters.
-Measure instruments are used to capture many kinds of information, and are recommended for all cases where the additive property of Counter instruments does not apply.
+Measure instruments are used to capture many kinds of information, synchronously, and are recommended for all cases that reflect an event in the application where the additive property of Counter instruments does not apply.

 Labels associated with Measure instrument events can be used to compute information about the distribution of values from the